brunsviga13rk/thesis/src/structure.typ

 ) <picture:sprocketwheel>

 As can be seen in @picture:sprocketwheel, the selection register has multiple components.
-On the right end the handle to perform the rotation, on the left side a cogwheel for transmission of the rotation to other components and in the middle ten individual sprocket wheels for the selection of the digits.
+On the right end is a handle used to perform the rotation, on the left side a cogwheel for transmission of the rotation to other components and in the middle ten individual sprocket wheels for the selection of the digits.
 It is mentioned, that the handle has a small tip on the other side and can be pulled.
 Each sprocket wheel contains eleven